 In addition to the information required by Miss.
-Code Ann. §75-76-73 and Rule 6.2(a)Section II A of these regulations, each limited partner applying for approval of delayed licensing shall provide the following information:
+Code Ann. §75-76-73 and Section II A of these regulations, each limited partner applying for approval of delayed licensing shall provide the following information:

 (a) A listing of any other business interests between the applicant and any general partner or any other limited partner existing prior to, at the time of, or after the formation of the limited partnership.